shushen/dpdk-ovs/docs/00_Overview.md

 * Zero copy between guest and switch
 * Option when applications are trusted and highest small packet throughput required.
 * Option when applications do not need the Linux network stack
-* Opportunity to add VM to VM security through additional buffer allocation (via. `memcpy`)
+* Opportunity to add VM to VM security through additional buffer allocation (via `memcpy`)

 #### Userspace vHost